CMPS-Group/PROJECT1/README.md

-# How to run Dealer Management Program.
+# How to run Dealer Management Simulation.

 Step 1) Ensure you are running Python 3.12 or a verison that is compatible with Python 3.